Things you can do for your future as the year unfolds.

-What financial, business, or life priorities do you need to address for 2017?
+What financial, business, or life priorities do you need to address for 2019?
 Now is a good time to think about the investing, saving, or budgeting methods you could employ toward specific objectives, from building your retirement fund to lowering your taxes.
 You have plenty of options.
-Here are a few that might prove convenient:
+Here are a few that might prove convenient.

 Can you contribute more to your retirement plans this year?
-In 2017, the contribution limit for a Roth or traditional IRA remains at $5,500 ($6,500 for those making “catch-up” contributions).
-Your modified adjusted gross income (MAGI) may affect how much you can put into a Roth IRA: singles and heads of household with MAGI above $133,000 and joint filers with MAGI above $196,000 cannot make 2017 Roth contributions.1
+In 2019, the yearly contribution limit for a Roth or traditional IRA rises to $6,000 ($7,000 for those making “catch-up” contributions).
+Your modified adjusted gross income (MAGI) may affect how much you can put into a Roth IRA: singles and heads of household with MAGI above $137,000 and joint filers with MAGI above $203,000 cannot make 2019 Roth contributions.1

 Your retirement plan contribution could help your tax picture.
-If you haven’t turned 70½ this year and you participate in a traditional qualified retirement plan or have a traditional IRA, you can cut your 2017 taxable income through a contribution.
-Should you be in the 35% federal tax bracket, you can save $1,925 in taxes as a byproduct of a $5,500 regular IRA contribution.2
+If you won’t turn 70½ in 2019 and you participate in a traditional qualified retirement plan or have a traditional IRA, you can cut your taxable income through a contribution.
+Should you be in the new 24% federal tax bracket, you can save $1,440 in taxes as a byproduct of a $6,000 traditional IRA contribution.2

-Roth IRAs and Roth 401(k)s, 403(b)s, and 457 plans are funded with after-tax dollars, so you may not take an immediate federal tax deduction for your contributions to these plans.
-The upside is that if you follow IRS rules, the account assets may eventually be withdrawn tax free.3
+Roth IRAs and Roth 401(k)s, 403(b)s, and 457 plans are funded with after-tax dollars, so you may not take an immediate federal tax deduction for your contributions to them.
+The upside is that if you follow I.R.S. rules, the account assets may eventually be withdrawn tax free.3

-Your TY 2017 contribution to a Roth or traditional IRA may be made as late as the 2018 federal tax deadline – and, for that matter, you can make a 2016 IRA contribution as late as April 18, 2017, which is the deadline for filing your 2016 federal return.
-There is no merit in waiting until April of the successive year, however, since delaying a contribution only delays tax-advantaged compounding of those dollars.3
+Your tax year 2019 contribution to a Roth or traditional IRA may be made as late as the 2020 federal tax deadline – and, for that matter, you can make a 2018 IRA contribution as late as April 15, 2019, which is the deadline for filing your 2018 federal return.
+There is no merit in waiting until April of the successive year, however, since delaying a contribution only delays tax-advantaged compounding of those dollars.1,3

-Should you go Roth in 2017?
-You might be considering that if you only have a traditional IRA at this point.
+Should you go Roth in 2019?
+You might be considering that if you only have a traditional IRA.
 This is no snap decision; the Internal Revenue Service no longer gives you a chance to undo it, and the tax impact of the conversion must be weighed versus the potential future benefits.
-If you are a high earner, you should know that MAGI phase-out limits may affect your chance to make Roth IRA contributions.
-For 2017, phase-outs kick in at $186,000 for joint filers and $118,000 for single filers and heads of household.
-Should your MAGI prevent you from contributing to a Roth IRA at all, you still have the chance to contribute to a traditional IRA in 2017 and then go Roth.1
+If you are a high earner, you should know that income phase-out limits may affect your chance to make Roth IRA contributions.
+For 2019, phase-outs kick in at $193,000 for joint filers and $122,000 for single filers and heads of household.
+Should your income prevent you from contributing to a Roth IRA at all, you still have the chance to contribute to a traditional IRA in 2019 and go Roth later.1,4

-Incidentally, a footnote: distributions from Roth IRAs, traditional IRAs, and qualified retirement plans, such as 401(k)s are not subject to the 3.8% Medicare surtax affecting single/joint filers with AGIs over $200,000/$250,000.
-If your AGI surpasses these MAGI thresholds, then dividends, royalties, the taxable part of non-qualified annuity income, taxable interest, passive income (such as partnership and rental income), and net capital gains from the sale of real estate and investments are subject to that surtax.
+Incidentally, a footnote: distributions from certain qualified retirement plans, such as 401(k)s, are not subject to the 3.8% Net Investment Income Tax (NIIT) affecting single/joint filers with MAGIs over $200,000/$250,000.
+If your MAGI does surpass these thresholds, then dividends, royalties, the taxable part of non-qualified annuity income, taxable interest, passive income (such as partnership and rental income), and net capital gains from the sale of real estate and investments are subject to that surtax.
 (Please note that the NIIT threshold is just $125,000 for spouses who choose to file their federal taxes separately.)5

-Consult a tax or financial professional before you make any IRA moves to see how they may affect your overall financial picture.
-If you have a large traditional IRA, the projected tax resulting from a Roth conversion may make you think twice.
+Consult a tax or financial professional before you make any IRA moves to see how those changes may affect your overall financial picture.
+If you have a large, traditional IRA, the projected tax resulting from a Roth conversion may make you think twice.

-What else should you consider in 2017?
-There are other things you may want to review or do.
+What else should you consider in 2019?
+There are other things you may want to do or review.

 If you give cash, you need to document it.
-Even small contributions need to be demonstrated by a bank record, payroll deduction record, credit card statement, or written communication from the charity with the date and amount.
-Incidentally, the IRS does not equate a pledge with a donation.
+Even small contributions need to be demonstrated by a bank record or a written communication from the charity with the date and amount.
+Incidentally, the I.R.S. does not equate a pledge with a donation.
 You must contribute to a qualified charity to claim a federal charitable tax deduction.
 Incidentally, the Tax Cuts and Jobs Act lifted the ceiling on the amount of cash you can give to a charity per year – you can now gift up to 60% of your adjusted gross income in cash per year, rather than 50%.6,7

 What if you gift appreciated securities?
-If you have owned them for more than a year, you will be in line to take a deduction for 100% of their fair market value, and avoid capital gains tax that would have resulted from simply selling the investment, and then donating the proceeds.
-(Of course, if your investment is a loser, it might be better to sell it and donate the money, so you can claim a loss on the sale and deduct a charitable contribution equal to the proceeds.)6
+If you have owned them for more than a year, you will be in line to take a deduction for 100% of their fair market value and avoid capital gains tax that would have resulted from simply selling the investment and donating the proceeds.
+The non-profit organization gets the full amount of the gift, and you can claim a deduction of up to 30% of your adjusted gross income.8

 Does the value of your gift exceed $250?
-It may, and if you gift that amount or larger to a qualified charitable organization, you will need a receipt or a detailed verification form from the charity.
-You also have to file Form 8283 when your total deduction for non-cash contributions or property in a year exceeds $500.5
+It may, and if you gift that amount or larger to a qualified charitable organization, you should ask that charity or non-profit group for a receipt.
+You should always request a receipt for a cash gift, no matter how large or small the amount.8

 If you aren’t sure if an organization is eligible to receive charitable gifts, check it out at irs.gov/Charities-&-Non-Profits/Exempt-Organizations-Select-Check.

 Open an HSA.
-If you are enrolled in a high-deductible health plan, you may set up and fund a Health Savings Account in 2017.
-You can make fully tax-deductible HSA contributions of up to $3,400 (singles) or $6,750 (families); catch-up contributions of up to $1,000 are permitted for those 55 or older who aren’t yet enrolled in Medicare.
-Moreover, HSA assets grow untaxed, and withdrawals from these accounts are tax free if used to pay for qualified health care expenses.
-In most cases, withdrawals are hit with a 20% IRS penalty if they aren’t used to pay for qualified medical expenses.8
+If you are enrolled in a high-deductible health plan, you may set up and fund a Health Savings Account in 2019.
+You can make fully tax-deductible HSA contributions of up to $3,500 (singles) or $7,000 (families); catch-up contributions of up to $1,000 are permitted for those 55 or older.
+HSA assets grow tax deferred, and withdrawals from these accounts are tax free if used to pay for qualified health care expenses.9

 Practice tax-loss harvesting.
 By selling depreciated shares in a taxable investment account, you can offset capital gains or up to $3,000 in regular income ($1,500 is the annual limit for married couples who file separately).
-In fact, you may use this tactic to offset all of your total capital gains for a given tax year.
-Losses that exceed the $3,000 yearly limit may be rolled over into 2018 (and future tax years) to offset ordinary income or capital gains again.2
+In fact, you may use this tactic to offset all your total capital gains for a given tax year.
+Losses that exceed the $3,000 yearly limit may be rolled over into 2020 (and future tax years) to offset ordinary income or capital gains again.10

 Pay attention to asset location.
 Tax-efficient asset location is an ignored fundamental of investing.
 Broadly speaking, your least tax-efficient securities should go in pre-tax accounts, and your most tax-efficient securities should be held in taxable accounts.